 Jeroen: That’s great to hear.
 Before I thank you for your time, is there anything I’ve missed or you think I should definitely have mentioned?

 George: You covered a lot!
 No, I can’t think of anything.
 In these challenging times, it’s kind of cool to see that you are set up here in my office, knowing that you normally do this in the studio but with COVID and the challenges, it’s a pretty cool set up!

 Jeroen: Thank you, that’s great to hear.
 It was lovely to have you on the show, thanks a lot for your time and your openness to talk about all of these different topics.
 Both from the business as well as a personal perspective.
 So thanks a lot for that!

 George: You are very welcome, my pleasure!

 Dit was Leaders in Finance.
 Elke week weer een nieuwe aflevering, elke week weer een mens achter het succes.
-Ik vind het belangrijk om te zeggen, deze podcast zou er niet zijn zonder onze partners: Interim Valley, FG Lawyers en Bizcuit.
+Ik vind het belangrijk om te zeggen, deze podcast zou er niet zijn zonder onze partners: Kayak, FG Lawyers en Bizcuit.